 Pecans or Walnuts

 For the nuts, I used pecans.
 They are toasted and tossed with butter so not only do they add flavor, they balance the cookie’s sweetness – something that you can’t do just by reducing sugar, because the sugar is what gives the cookies their chewy texture.
 I used pecans, but walnuts would be just as good.
 Since the cookies have such a chewy texture, you might even be able to use roasted, salted, almonds.

 Update: I gave one of these cookies to my dad.
 Ten minutes later he called from the road to say how great it was.
 He never does that, so consider it a vote for the cookie.

 Toasted Pecan Coconut Chocolate Chip Cookies

 - 1 teaspoon unsalted butter

-- 1 stick 4 ounces unsalted butter, cool room temperature, cut into chunks
+- 1 stick unsalted butter, room temperature cut in chunks (114 grams)

 - 1 teaspoon vanilla extract

 - 1 1/2 cups unbleached all-purpose flour (190 grams)

 - 11/4 cup extra dark or dark chocolate chips